abhishekkurian616-arch/Cash-Flow-Intelligence/README.md

-# Local LLM Fintech AI Agent — Cash Flow Intelligence

-> An Elements of AI course project submission
-> Building a privacy-first, locally-hosted AI agent that integrates with QuickBooks and Xero to deliver intelligent cash flow forecasting for small businesses.

----

 ## Summary

 Most AI-powered financial tools send your business data to cloud servers — OpenAI, Google, or proprietary SaaS platforms.
 This project takes a different approach: **all AI inference runs locally on your own hardware**, with a fine-tuned model that deeply understands accounting vocabulary, transaction categorization, and cash flow dynamics.